NLarsen15/OTSO/README.md

 **Community Acknowledgments**

 We would like to acknowledge the use of the fantastic IRBEM library in the development of OTSO, which proved an invaluable asset and greatly sped up development.
 The latest release of the IRBEM library can be found at [https://doi.org/10.5281/zenodo.6867552](https://doi.org/10.5281/zenodo.6867552.).
 We would also like to thank N. Tsyganenko for the development of the external magnetic field models and their code which are used within OTSO.
 A wider thanks goes to the space physics community who, through the use of OTSO, provide invaluable feedback, advice on improvements, and bug reporting.
-All discussions and advice have aided in the continual development and improvement of OTSO, allowing it to fullfil its aim of being a community-driven open-source tool.
+All discussions and advice have aided in the continual development and improvement of OTSO, allowing it to fulfil its aim of being a community-driven open-source tool.
+We express our gratitude to Dr. Christian Steigies of the University of Kiel for creating and generously sharing a custom makefile for OTSO for ease of installation that has been adapted and incorporated into this tool.

 ## Publications Using OTSO
 - Walter, M., Gnebner, C., Heber, B., Herbst, K., Krüger, H., Krüger, H. G., et al. (2024).
 Measurements of cosmic rays by a mini-neutron monitor at Neumayer III from 2014 to 2017.
 Space Weather, 22, e2023SW003596. https://doi.org/10.1029/2023SW003596